timpeix/edge-examples/README.md

 # Example Adobe Edge Animate Files with Javascript

-## Using a Symbol with Javascript

-Challenge: Create and use a symbol programatically
+This repo containd specific Examples for adobe edge animate

-## Play, Stop, Rewind
+## Examples

+* Use symbols with code
-Challenge: Implement Play, stop and rewind on a symbol
+* play, stop and rewind a timeline with clicks

-## Play Audio

-Challenge: Create a symbol that plays a audio file
+* play audio
+* Parallax Scrolling

-## Using the device orientation API
+* Using Device orientation
+* use the resize event to view different symbols

-Challenge: Use the device orientation API to influence values in edge
+* shake the device to trigger something